This course has been discontinued.

 William E. Wiesel, Spaceflight Dynamics, 3rd ed., Aphelion Press, 2010.

-- PROA - Project, 4.5, grade scale: P, F
+- PROA - Project, 4.5 credits, grading scale: P, F

-- TENA - Examination, 3.0, grade scale: P, F
+- TENA - Examination, 3.0 credits, grading scale: P, F

-Requirements for final grade
+Other requirements for final grade

-Project assignment (PRO1; 3 university credits)
+Project assignment (PROA; 4.5 university credits)

-Project assignment (PRO2; 3 university credits)
+Examination (TEN1; 3 university credits)

 Replaced by SD2900.